 Misconduct concerning the marriage by either or both parties will not necessarily invalidate a post or prenuptial agreement.
 For instance, adultery will generally not b sufficient to void an agreement.
 Traditionally, the conduct must be so gross that it is beyond the contemplation of the parties to be bound to its terms.
 See Swad v.
 Swad.

-Challenging a Prenuptial Agreement in Florida
+Challenging a Prenuptial Agreement Under Florida

 Evidence to Void a Prenuptial Agreement